The Real Startup Costs Behind Gummy Supplements

 Why gummies cost more to launch than they look on paper

 Capsules and tablets can be forgiving.
-Gummies are less so.
-Small tweaks can create outsized changes in texture, appearance, and handling, which is why gummy projects often take more iteration than founders expect.
+Gummies?
+Not so much.
+Small tweaks can create outsized changes in texture, appearance, and handling, so gummy projects often take more iteration than founders expect.

 1) Development iteration isn't optional—it's part of the cost